Homotopy properties of the complex of frames of a unitary space: Spaces with forms and associated posets and simplicial complexes

-In the case $\KK = \GF{2^2}$, we can collapse one extra dimension.
+We saw that the frame complex of a vector space with a non-degenerate form collapses to a subcomplex of one dimension less.
+For unitary spaces over $\KK = \GF{2^2}$, we can collapse one extra dimension.
 Due to this particular property, most of our results on finite unitary spaces will need a special treatment for the case $\KK = \GF{2^2}$ and they usually have different answers.
+Let $\doublehat{\F}(V)$ be the poset of non-empty frames of size $\neq \dim(V)-1,\dim(V)-2$.